developer-friendly/blog/docs/posts/0010-cert-manager.md

     as of the moment, is nothing!
 I may switch gear at some point; financial independence and doing this full-time makes me happy honestly :relaxed:.
-    But, for now, I'm just enjoying writing in Markdown format and seeing how [Material for Mkdocs] renders rich content from it.
+    But, for now, I'm just enjoying writing in Markdown format and seeing how Material for Mkdocs[^8] renders rich content from it.

-    If you are interested in supporting this effort, the GitHub Sponsors program, as well as the PayPal donation link are available at the bottom of all the pages in our website.
+    If you are interested in supporting this effort, the GitHub Sponsors program, as well as the PayPal donation link are available at the bottom of all the pages in our website. :octicons-heart-fill-16:

     Greatly appreciate you being here and hope you keep coming back. :champagne_glass: